joemccann/top-10-github-repos-by-language/README.md

 A wee bit of screen scraping to get the latest numbers on top 10 starred programming languages on GitHub.

+## IMPORTANT

+This project is a WIP and does not necessarily include best practices, recommended production techniques, etc.  It is simply a good project to learn React, Gulp and Browserify.

 ### Install

 * Clone the repo and `cd` into the repo's directory